Big Cinemas Manhattan

 7 people favorited this theater

 The 59th Street East Cinema, originally called the D.W.
 Griffith Theatre, was an art house theater located in midtown Manhattan.
 It belonged to a cluster of single, twin, and triplex movie theaters; all of which were within two blocks of each other.

 One of many subterranean venues around the city, this single screen theater was reached through a small entrance that originates on E. 59th Street.
 The entrance continued past a modest concession area and then ended at a staircase, descending to theater level.

 In 2000, the theater was one of the few theaters to show a director’s cut of Luc Besson’s “The Big Blue”.

-By 2010, it had been renamed Big Cinemas Manhattan, and is operated by Phoenix Big Cinemas.
+By 2010, it had been renamed Big Cinemas Manhattan, and was operated by Phoenix Big Cinemas.
 It was closed in January 2014.